 Dinner is a delight; unsurprisingly, it’s popular with residents as well as locals.
 There are tables of twos, tens and even a larger 80th birthday group.
 (Though after being advised to make a reservation, I do struggle somewhat with the restaurant not answering the phone for four tries!).
 The sea bass ceviche is delicious and surprisingly authentic — I was in Peru the month prior so it seems like the obvious choice — and the spring green risotto I have for my main is mammoth in size and equally big on flavour.
 Delicious.

 Come morning, I’m struggling to prise myself out of the sheets.
 I’ve got until 12pm so there’s no real rush, but I’m determined to get out and soak up just a little more of that country air.
 Honestly, you could walk for miles around here.
 Down the hills, up the hills, around the little lake complete with lily pads, or up to Dormy House and Foxhill Manor.

 While there is a modest fitness suite and a nice yoga studio, that’s about it when it comes to the leisure facilities.
 I mean, I could have splurged on a cross-country segway session or archery, but even with my country-girl roots engaged, I’m not sure I’m so interested in spending on those!
-If you’re craving a little TLC, you can book in for a treatment at Dormy House (which has one of the most sumptuous spas in the whole of the Cotswolds), though it can be tricky to score availability.
 However, for those satisfied with country air, a comfy bed and good food, the Fish is the perfect Cotswolds bolthole.